 - 1 teaspoon vanilla extract

 - 3 cups all-purpose flour

 - 1 tablespoon baking powder

 - 3/4 cup dried cranberries

-- In a large bowl, cream butter and sugar until light and fluffy.
+- In a mixing bowl, cream butter and sugar.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
-Combine flour and baking powder; gradually add to creamed mixture and mix well.
+Combine flour and baking powder; gradually add to creamed mixture.
 Stir in cranberries and vanilla chips.
 Divide dough into three portions.

 - On ungreased baking sheets, shape each portion into a 10-in. x 2-in. rectangle.
 Bake at 350° for 20-25 minutes or until lightly browned.
 Cool for 5 minutes.

 - Transfer to a cutting board; cut diagonally with a serrated knife into 1-in. slices.
 Place cut side down on ungreased baking sheets.
 Bake for 15-20 minutes or until golden brown.
 Remove to wire racks to cool.
 Store in an airtight container.
 Yield: 2-1/2 dozen.

 Reviews forWhite Chocolate-Cranberry Biscotti